Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It gave them their first acknowledgment of it.
-Space to be mindful and question
+It was a topic new to most of our children so it did inform them well.

 Did the resource encourage new ways of thinking and talking about the value food?